MarAn13/unn_project_release/README.md

 ```
 #### :rocket: TESTING
 ##### With python
-run check.py located in the root (UDepth) folder
+run check.py located in the app folder
 ```
 python check.py
 ```